omerom88/star-wars-dictionary/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-**Make sure to run the server on a different port (3001)
+Open [http://localhost:3000](http://localhost:3000) in your browser to see the dashboard.
+Make sure to run the server on a different port (3001).

 ![Sensor Dashboard](./images/sensor-dashboard-mockup.png)

 ## How to use
-- Press the `Start` button to start the stream
+- Press the `Start` button to begin the stream
-- Press the `Stop` button to stop the stream
+- Press the `Stop` button to end the stream
 - Press the `Reset` button to reset the stream

-Press on one or more sensors from the list to see the data in the graph in real time.
+Select one or more sensors from the list to view their real-time data on the graph.

-Control the graph resolution by changing the lookup period.
+You can control the graph resolution by adjusting the lookup period.

-Watch the aggregated data in the table on the right side of the graph.
+View the aggregated data in the table on the right side of the graph.

 ## Description

-I choose to split the screen into three parts:
+The dashboard is split into three parts:
-- The left part is the list of sensors that you can select to see the data in the graph.
+- The left part displays the list of sensors for selection.
-- The center part is the control panel that contains the buttons, the real-time data points in the graph by the sensor, and the lookup period input.
+- The center part contains the control panel with buttons, real-time data points in the graph, the lookup period input and some general stats.
-- The right part is the table containing all sensors' aggregated data.
+- The right part features a table containing aggregated data for all sensors.

-In this way, the user can easily interact with the sensors, see some aggregated stats, and see the data in real-time print to the screen.
-The graph is updated every 0.1 seconds with the new data points.
+This layout allows users to easily interact with sensors, view aggregated statistics, and see real-time data on the screen.
+The graph is updated every 0.1 seconds with new data points.

 ## Technologies
 - React & Next 14